Gradual Domain Adaptation for Graph Learning: A Unified View of GGDA Complexity Analysis

+Due to space limitations, the full algorithmic procedure of GGDA is provided in the appendix.
+At a high level, GGDA aims to construct a sequence of intermediate domains that minimizes information loss during adaptation from source to target.
+The central challenge in graphs is the intractability of the inter-domain Wasserstein distance $W_p(\mu_t, \mu_{t+1})$ over $\Omega_x \times \Omega_a \times \Omega_y$, due to the implicit nature of inter-graph structural distances (i.e., the absence of inter-graph edges).

+To bridge theory and practice, we bound $W_p(\mu_t, \mu_{t+1})$ from below via the FGW distance and from above via $\xi$ in Proposition 4 (a term related to $\Omega_z$ neighborhood and decision boundary).
+Guided by these bounds, GGDA proceeds in two stages: FGW-based intermediate graph generation creates a bridge using a fast entropy-guided strategy, while vertex-based domain progression iteratively constructs compact domains through regularized selection and adaptive mass decay.
+Together, these mechanisms enforce the theoretical bounds while actively prioritizing pseudo-label consistency, curbing information loss across domains.
+Importantly, GGDA’s hyperparameters serve as tunable knobs to control inter-domain compactness $W_p(\mu_t, \mu_{t+1})$, allowing practitioners to balance domain count $T$ and step size $\Delta$ --- in line with the inverse relationship in our theoretical analysis --- without costly data regeneration.
+In essence, GGDA transforms an otherwise intractable distribution-matching problem into a modular, bound-driven pipeline for long-range transfer.
 For the generation of intermediate graphs, let $P$ be the average number of partitions and ${n}_p \ll \max(n_S, n_T)$ be the average partition size.
 Then, the METIS partitioning takes $\mathcal{O}(P{n}_p+ (P{n}_p)^2 +Plog(P)) = \mathcal{O}((P{n}_p)^2)$, the warmup phase takes $\mathcal{O}(P{n}_p^3)$, and the weighted Fr\'echet mean generation takes $\mathcal{O}(KPI{n}_p^3)$, with $I$ denoting the number of iterations for block coordinate descent (BCD) \cite{vayer2020}.
 Without loss of generality, the overall complexity for the generation phase in GGDA is $\mathcal{O}(KPI{n}_p^3)$.
 For comparison, generating intermediate graphs without partitioning would escalate the complexity to $\mathcal{O}(KIn^3)$, where $n$ is the average size of source and target graphs, making the computation prohibitively expensive for large networks.

 For the domain progression framework, the time complexity of model training in each domain is $\mathcal{O}(h|A_t^+|d^2)$, where $h$ is the number of hops for GNN aggregations, $d$ is the latent dimension, and $|A_t^+|$ is the number of edges in the subgraph induced by the set of labeled vertices in the current domain (i.e., $\mathcal{V}_l^t:=supp(\mu_t)$) and their $h$-hop neighborhoods.
 The time complexity of each subsequent domain construction is $\mathcal{O}(|\mathcal{V}_l^t||\mathcal{V}_u^t|d^2)$, where $|\mathcal{V}_u^t|$ is the number of samples in the data pool that have not been labeled before.